Notify Kit FCM Mode

 That's it for Android.
 On iOS the same handleFcmMessage call is a no-op in background/killed (the NSE has already displayed the notification); in foreground it displays the in-app banner as usual.

-4. iOS client: scaffold the NSE
+4. iOS client: create the NSE

 npx react-native-notify-kit init-nse